rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 days, I find that Todoist does the best job for me.]
 Have enough of a variety of tasks so that if I get stuck on one, I can switch to another.

-1. Repairing my vintage MacBook.  :rants:Apple:sketch: `vintage-macbook-repairs`
+1. Early grad requirements. :grinnell:rants:draft: `early-grad-language`

 1. Going beyond text in the digital humanities :csc151:teaching:dighum:
 When I posted my draft introduction to the new "digital humanities" CSC